Tornadoes of 2016

 This page documents notable tornadoes and tornado outbreaks worldwide in 2016.
 Strong and destructive tornadoes form most frequently in the United States, Bangladesh, Brazil and Eastern India, but they can occur almost anywhere under the right conditions.
 Tornadoes also develop occasionally in southern Canada during the Northern Hemisphere's summer and somewhat regularly at other times of the year across Europe, Asia, and Australia.
 Tornadic events are often accompanied with other forms of severe weather, including strong thunderstorms, strong winds, and hail.
+There were 1,059 tornadoes reported in the United States in 2016, of which 974 were confirmed.
+Worldwide, 133 fatalities were reported: 100 in China, 18 in the United States, five in Uruguay, four in Brazil and two in Italy, Russia and Indonesia each.

-There were 1,059 tornadoes reported in the United States in 2016, of which 976 were confirmed.
-Worldwide, 130 fatalities were reported: 100 in China, 18 in the United States, five in Uruguay, four in Brazil and two in Italy, Russia and Indonesia each.
 2016 was slightly below-average in terms of tornadic activity, but near-record tornado numbers occurred in February.
+This was the first year that tornadoes began to be rated EFU (EF-Unknown).

 Synopsis

 Tornado activity was expected to be low during the first quarter of 2016 due to a major El Niño event that would last into early spring.
 However, this did not come to fruition, as 2016 had the third most active first two months of the past 10 years, only behind 2008 and 2007.
 A significant outbreak impacted the southeastern and South Atlantic states on February 23 and 24; 61 confirmed tornadoes occurred, including four which were rated EF3.
 Seven fatalities occurred as a result of the outbreak.
 The generally above-average trend continued, to a much lesser degree, throughout the month of March, which saw 84 confirmed tornadoes.
 April, by contrast, was below average in terms of tornadic activity, with 142 confirmed tornadoes across the United States in the space of the month.
 On April 15, a large F3 multiple-vortex tornado struck the city of Dolores in Uruguay, demolishing over 400 buildings and causing five fatalities.

 Beginning in May, however, tornado activity increased, with a significant tornado outbreak affecting the central United States from May 7 through May 10, producing the first EF4 tornado of the year.
 In the middle of the month, it was relatively quiet; however, from May 22 through May 26, another significant outbreak occurred, which produced multiple strong to violent tornadoes.
 A tornado family impacted southwestern Kansas near Dodge City in the evening of May 24; five of the tornadoes were rated EF3, though no fatalities occurred.
 The most significant tornado of the event was a high-end EF4 wedge tornado which tracked through Ottawa and Dickinson Counties in central Kansas.
 A split-level home to the north of Abilene was swept away; numerous vehicles including a Freightliner truck and a combine harvester were tossed and mangled beyond recognition, and a set of railroad tracks near Chapman were bent horizontally.
 An additional 11 tornadoes were confirmed on May 26; however, most were weak.